aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/SupportForRDSMultiAzDBCluster.md

 CREATE EXTENSION rds_tools;
 ```

 The extension must be granted to all non-administrative users who need database access.
-Without access to `rds_tools`, non-admin users cannot utilize many of the driver's advanced features, including failover support.
+Without access to `rds_tools`, non-admin users cannot utilize many of the wrapper's advanced features, including failover support.
 To grant the necessary permissions to non-administrative users, execute the following statement:

 ```sql
 GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA rds_tools TO non-admin-username;